IvoryScript user guide

 4.2 Type namespace

-The Type namespace holds type constructor names, including built-in types (Int, Double) and user-defined types.
+The Type namespace holds type constructor names, including built-in types (Int, Double) and custom types.

 Here, Point is introduced as a type constructor in the Type namespace.